mirage335-colossus/ubiquitous_bash/README.md

 * Nested userChRoot in userChRoot .
 Beware, this bizarre scenario might cause guest corruption, a mess of mounts, or worse.

 * Hard and soft cpu, memory, swap, I/O, and storage limits on all subprocesses independent of full virtualization.
+* Automatically adjust limits and priorities based on system latency impacts correlated to program operation.

 # Known Issues